 - Averts amnesia and dementia in seniors

-Barbara Fredrickson, a Positive Psychologist at the University of North Carolina has shown that people who meditate daily display more positive emotions that those that do not (1).
+Barbara Fredrickson, a Positive Psychologist at the University of North Carolina has shown that people who meditate daily display more positive emotions than those that do not (1).

 In another study published in Psychiatric Research: Neuroimaging, just 8 weeks of a consistent meditation practice can change regions of the brain associated with attention, memory, stress, and empathy.